camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

                                    +--------------------+
 </pre>

 The EjbProcessApplication allows to hook into the invocation by overriding the `execute(Callable callable, InvocationContext invocationContext)` method.
-It provides the context of the current invocation (e.g. the execution) and can be used to execute custom code, for example initialize the security context before a service task is invoked.
+It provides the context of the current invocation (e.g., the execution) and can be used to execute custom code, for example initialize the security context before a service task is invoked.

 ```java
 public class MyEjbProcessApplication extends EjbProcessApplication {